giocopp/plotlydash-tutorial-fork/README.md

   - The role of interactivity in enhancing data comprehension

 - **Plotly**
-  An introduction to the R library, its benefits, and a quick visualization example.
+  An introduction to the R library, its benefits, and some visualization examples .
   - What is Plotly?
   - Key Features
   - Advantages of using Plotly
   - Best Practices
-  - Example(s)
+  - Examples and code breakdown

 - **Dash**
-  A primer on this web application framework, its integration with Plotly, and a quick dashboard demo.
+  A primer on this web application framework, its integration with Plotly, and some dashboard demo examples.
   - What is Dash?
 Why integrate with Plotly?
   - Key features
   - Advantages of using Dash
   - Best Practices
-  - Example(s)
+  - Examples and code breakdown

 - **Live Tutorial**: A hands-on session covering:
   - Setting up the environment
-  - Basic Plotly visualization
+  - Basic Plotly visualization: introducing interactivity
-  - Introducing interactivity
+  - From ggplot2 to Plotly
-  - An intro to Dash & creating a dashboard
+  - An intro to Dash and dashboards

 <br>